 AutoNation Ratings and Reviews

-Customers who complained were mostly upset about the limited scope of warranty coverage.
+Customers who complained were mostly upset about the limited scope of warranty coverage or dealerships themselves.
 AutoNation is good about addressing customer complaints, and many are resolved to the customer’s satisfaction.

 AutoNation Extended Warranty: 3.3 Stars

-What makes AutoNation stand out is that it appears to have excellent customer service.
+AutoNation stands out due to its customer service reputation and a wide variety of coverage options.
 Among auto warranty providers, it appears to do a relatively strong job of addressing customer complaints and honestly servicing contracts.

 However, AutoNation services come at a price.
-Compared to other providers, an AutoNation vehicle protection plan is a little pricey.
-It is not outside of the normal price range for expansive coverage, but it is certainly on the high end.
+Compared to other providers, AutoNation is very pricey and costs more than what most people reported paying in our survey.
+AutoNation extended warranty costs are not outside the normal price range for expansive coverage, but it is certainly high-end.
 You are likely to find cheaper options elsewhere.

 The biggest drawback to an AutoNation extended warranty is that it must be bought with your vehicle at the point of sale.
 Other warranty providers can offer you warranties at any time.